timharek/everyday-privacy/report.md

 Facebook stores data "until it is no longer necessary to provide our services and Facebook products, or until your account is deleted - whichever comes first". <!-- Contradicting statement -->
 You are able to delete data at any time, for example if you were to search something, you are able to delete that query at any time, but the log will be deleted automatically after 6 months.
 If you decide to delete your account, Facebook deletes "things" you have posted, such as photos and status updates.
-But information others have shared about you will not be deleted.
+But information others have shared about you will not be deleted, like photos, address books with your details etc.

 You are able to exercise your rights provided under the GDPR, which includes; right to access, rectify, port and erase your data.
 They provide simple instruction to simple view the settings for the different products, and also a link to a form where you can object to how their managing your data.